-I recently scored this Midcentury beauty on a local Facebook garage sale site.
+I recently scored this Midcentury beauty from a local Facebook group.
 I use the term “beauty” loosely…I’m a big fan of midcentury, but laminate?
 Not so much.

 I had very specific makeover plans in mind, but before I could get started, I enlisted my favorite wood filler for a couple of spots.

 Even though the damage was minimal, I wanted the finished piece to be true to it’s midcentury character—completely smooth, with no distressed or worn areas.

 I removed all hardware and gave both the hardware and the dresser a quick clean.